radanalyticsio/radanalyticsio.github.io/CONTRIBUTING.md

 simply do the following:

-1. Copy the `_templates/faq.adoc` file to the `_faqs` directory, and rename it to suite reflect your question.
+1. Copy the `_templates/faq.adoc` file to the `_faqs` directory, and rename it to reflect your question.
 1. Edit the contents of the new file to contain your question, the title of the document will get converted to be used in the FAQ page.
 1. Commit the new file to your feature branch and propose a pull request when